 Plantlife #NoMowMay and Every Flower Counts

-In collaboration with the charity Plantlife, we’ve created a campaign called Hurst Garden Rethink where we urge people in Hurstpierpoint & Sayers Common to reduce their mowing this year to allow wildflowers to flourish.
+No Mow May is the brainchild of the charity Plantlife, and we’re joining their nationwide campaign to urge people in Hurstpierpoint & Sayers Common to reduce their mowing this year to allow wildflowers to flourish.

-Our campaign will culminate in ‘NoMowMay’ where we simply ask that you leave your mower in the shed for the month of May, then record what flowers you have on a sample of your lawn at the end of the month.
+All you have to do for No Mow May is leave your mower in the shed for the month of May, then record what flowers you have on a sample of your lawn at the end of the month.
 If you record your results on the Plantlife website, you can also get your personal nectar score which shows how many bees your garden can nourish.
 It’s a great thing to get the whole family involved in.

 This video explains very neatly what NoMowMay is all about: